 1. Type of Federal Action: 2.
-Status of Fede ral Action: 3.
+Status of Federal Action: 3.
 Report Type:

-a. contract a. bid/offer/applica 1 31
+a. contract a. bid/offer/application a.
+Initial filing

-x b. grant b. initial award b. material change
+D. grant b.
+Initial award b. material change

 c. cooperative agreement c. post-award

 d. loan

-e.
-Ioan guarantee
+e. loan guarantee

-f.
-Ioan Insurance
+f. loan insurance

 4. Name and Address of Reporting Entity:

-Prime SubAwardee Linuy.
+Prime SubAwardee

-" Name
+Name

-" Street 1 Street 2
+Street 1 Street 2

-City State Zp
+City State Zip

-Congressional District, if known:
+Congressional District, If known:

-5. If Reporting Entity in No.4 is Suba wardee Enter Name and Address of Prime:
+5. If Reporting Entity in No.4 is Suba wardee, Enter Name and Address of I Prime:

-o.
-In reporting chirdy in rio.4 is ouba wardee, Enter Marrie and Address of Finite.

-6 Fodoral Department/Ageneur 7.
-Federal Program Name/Description:

 6. Federal Department/Agency: 7.
-Federal Program Name/Description:
+Federal Pr ogram Name/Description:

+or reactar populations (general 11.100010111 S. a

-CFDA Number, if applicable:
+CFDA Number, If app licable:

 8. Federal Action Number, if known: 9.
-Award Amount, if known:
+Award Amo unt, if known:

 \$

 10. a.
-Name and Address of Lobbying g Registrant:
+Name and Address of Lobbyin g Registrant:

-Prefix First Name A@ddle Name
+Prefix "First Name Middle Name

 Last Name Suffix

-Street 1
+Street 1 Street C

-ources / 2 itreet 2
+Street 2

 City State Zip

 b.
-Individual Performing Services (Incl uding address if different from No .
-10a)
+Individual Performing Services (Incl uden address MelMarant from No. 40a)

+Middle Name

-Prefix Rirst Name A@ddle Name
+Prefix "First Name nitude Hame

-Last Name
+Last Name Suffix

-Label realized advise

 Street 1 Street 2

-City State
+City State Zip

+- Control of the Cont

-11. Information requested through this form is authorized by title 31 U.S.C. section 1352.
-This disclosure of lobbying activities is a material representation of fact, upon which reliance was placed by the ter above when the transaction was made or entered into.
-This disclosure is required pursuant to 31 U.S.C.
+11. Information requested through this form is authorized to the first above when the trans- by title 31 U.S.C. section 1352.
+This disclosure of lobbying activities is a material representation of fact upon which pursuant to 31 U.S.C.
 1352.
 This information will be reported to

 the Congress semi-annually and will be available for public inspection.
-Any person wh This disclosure is required pursuant to 31 U.S.C.
-1352.
-This information will be reported to o fails to file the required disclosure shall be subject to a civil penalty of not less than
+Any person who falls to file the required di

-\$10,000 and not more than \$100,000 for each such failure.
+\$10,000 and not more than \$100,000 for each such f

-Signature:
+Signature: Completed on submission to Gran nts.gov

-Name: Pfefix Rist Nam Janet Aliddle Name
+Name: Prefix First Nam Janet Andre Name

-Janet

-"Last Name Abrahams Suttix
+Last Name Abrahams Suffix

+Telephone No. 140 000 5504 Data Control of the C

-Title: President & CEO Telephone No.: 410-396-5504 Date: 10/08/2024
+Title: President & CEO Telephone No.: 410-396-5504 Date: Completed on submission to Grants.gov

-Federal Use Only: Authorized for Local Reproduction Standard Form - LLL (Rev. 7-07)
+Federal Use Only: Authorized for Local Reproduction Standard Form - LLL (Rev. 7-97)